ahmadalwy3/ahmadalwy3/The-logger.md

 ![arrow down icon](https://user-images.githubusercontent.com/886325/62740377-f7827380-ba37-11e9-8be0-fef923ada0d3.png)

 By default log entries in the logger are collapsed so as to take no more than one line.
 Some log entries however might be truncated as a result.
-This button is to force all those entries with truncated extraneous information to be fully visible.
+This button can be used to expand all entries vertically to larger number of lines (configurable in [Settings dialog](#settings-dialog), default 4) making them more visible.

 ***